Wednesday, June 26, 2013

 Seduction of the Innocent (Max Allan Collins, 2013)

-Conclusion of Collins' Jack Star comic books trilogy.
-This time around dark clouds are gathering upon this unworthy business as an intense Congressional campaign against the publishers of these dirty books takes place.
-Dr. Werner Frederick is one of its leaders so this holly witch hunt gets the whole new dimension when he is killed.
-Sinister shadow of suspicion falls on various publishers and artists and it's up to Jack Star to clear their names and of course saves the face of the whole industry so it can continue to seduce and corrupt our precious innocent children.
+Conclusion of Collins' Jack Star comic book trilogy.
+This time around, dark clouds are gathering over this unworthy business as an intense congressional campaign against the publishers of these books takes place.
+Dr. Werner Frederick is one of its leaders, so this whole witch hunt gets a whole new dimension when he is killed.
+Sinister shadow of suspicion falls on various publishers and artists.
+It's up to Jack Star to clear their names and, of course, save the face of the whole industry so it can continue to seduce and corrupt our precious innocent children.

-Hard to do this one a justice.
-As a crime/mystery novel it more or less sucks.
-Starts okay, but soon I got fed up with its easy and humorous (well, kind of) style.
-Characters are interesting and offbeat enough (guy with a monkey in his office!) as it only becomes to a book with a background in comics industry.
-There are also countless references to comics industry (artists, publishers, distributes, events...) which are cool enough but don't really help the story itself to take off.
-When it finally does, it gets more readable (introduction of mobsters works quite well I thought) but it's all fucked up with the horrible ending.
+Hard to do this one justice.
+As a crime/mystery novel, it more or less sucks.
+It starts okay, but soon I got fed up with its easy and humorous (well, kind of) style.
+Characters are interesting and offbeat enough (guy with a monkey in his office!), as it only becomes a book with a background in the comics industry.
+There are also numerous references to the comics industry (artists, publishers, distributors, events), which are cool enough but don't really help the story itself take off.
+When it finally does, it gets more readable (introduction of mobsters works quite well, I thought), but it's all fucked up with the horrible ending.
 Agatha Christie kind of climax where all the suspects are assembled in the same room and our hero reveals the fucking butler.

-In fact, when I think about it, the whole setup is actually pretty good old Agatha-ish: crime in an unusual surroundings, strange murder with perpetrator doing some weird shit with ice in order to mess with a time of dead, linear storyline with one or two characters introduced each chapter etc. Maybe I don't get that latter thing and I wouldn't be surprised that this structure is kind of hommage to daily papers serials but still it was a bit too monotone.
-Also Jack is kind of amateur detective and he cracks the case simply by having revelation (or - in comic books jargon - a light bulb goes off over the character's head).
+In fact, when I think about it, the whole setup is actually pretty good old Agatha-ish: crime in an unusual surroundings, strange murder with perpetrator doing some weird shit with ice to mess with the time of death, linear storyline with one or two characters introduced each chapter, etc. Maybe I don't get that latter thing, and I wouldn't be surprised if this structure is a homage to daily paper serials, but still, it was a bit too monotone.
+Also, Jack is an amateur detective, and he cracks the case simply by having a revelation (or, in comic books' jargon, a light bulb goes off over the character's head).

-But on the other hand and after having said all that, lots of things noted above work very well (just not as a whole) and give this book a special tone.
-Even though plotting is not its strongest side, story is cool and unusual.
-And I did like characters and all that crap about 50s comics scene and found most of chapters preceding illustrations adorable.
+But on the other hand, and after having said all that, lots of things noted above work very well (just not as a whole) and give this book a special tone.
+Even though plotting is not its strongest side, the story is cool and unusual.
+And I did like the characters and all that crap about the 50s comics scene, and found most of the chapters preceding the illustrations adorable.
 Cool idea and welcome novelty indeed!
-Collins of course is a master of dialogue (though strictly no fucks here!), smooth writing and fluent storytelling.
+Collins, of course, is a master of dialogue (though strictly no fucks here!), smooth writing and fluent storytelling.
 A little resentment that I have (once again) is his totally childish depiction of women and sex.
-Jack is another one of his macho heroes to whom women throw themselves without much of the thinking.
-Maybe in this one it's kind of justifiable but still stuff like "yes she was natural blonde" or "he was hung like a horse" sounds pretty stupid and childish.
+Jack is another one of his macho heroes to whom women throw themselves without much thinking.
+Perhaps in this case, it's somewhat justifiable, but still, phrases like "yes, she was a natural blonde" or "he was hung like a horse" sound somewhat immature and childish.

-Don't know really, it's a very mixed bag.
-I guess I just expected it to be some sort of a cute silliness in the same vein as Deadly Beloved.
-I'm surprised it was published by Hard Case Crime in the first place because you won't find much of the hard boiled action here I'm afraid.
-It does manage to catch that pulpy feeling but I would still categorize it as a cosy crime or, if we are a little mean, even put it into the young adults section.
-But let's not be mean - it is after all MAC's love letter to 50s comics and strip culture which we all love.
+Don't know, really.
+It's a mixed bag.
+I expected it to be a cute silliness in the same vein as Deadly Beloved.
+I'm surprised it was published by Hard Case Crime in the first place because you won't find much hard-boiled action here, I'm afraid.
+It does manage to capture that pulpy feeling, but I still categorise it as a cosy crime, or, if we are a little mean, even put it in the young adult section.
+But let's not be mean - it is, after all, MAC's love letter to 50s comics and strip culture, which we all love.

 3/5